awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ses-template-template.md

 # AWS::SES::Template Template<a name="aws-properties-ses-template-template"></a>

-The content of the email, composed of a subject line, an HTML part, and a text\-only part\.
+The content of the email, composed of a subject line and either an HTML part or a text\-only part\.

 ## Syntax<a name="aws-properties-ses-template-template-syntax"></a>